-After disembarking from the ferry, the itinerary for the day trip included visits to local potters, rug-makers and jewellers.
-Fancying none of these, I decided to explore the little town for myself and put my two and a half hours ashore to what I considered to be far better use.
+After disembarking from the ferry, the itinerary for the Day Trip included visits to local potters, rug-makers, and jewelers.
+Fancying none of these, I decided to explore the little town for myself and put my two and a half hours ashore to what I considered to be far better used.

 Taking the quay back towards the town, you pass the town War Memorial which also features a carved relief of a ship etched into the adjoining rock face, this dating back to the Minoan era although there is scant evidence of the Minoans reaching as far as Symi.

 You can mow lose yourself in the tiny back streets.
 Here I found the lovely town church with it’s ornate bell-tower, hokhlaki courtyard and stunning chandeliers.
 Again, no information in the local town guide as to who the church is dedicated to but that paled into insignificance alongside it’s architectural attributes.

 Just around the corner and you will find the maritime museum, occupying a Byzantine house and decorated with two large ships propellers outside the entrance.
 This was closed but the frontispiece was ornate and well worth the stop.